Data Logging Shield with SD Card Slot and Real-Time Clock

 What year did Arduino begin?

 The Arduino project began in 2005 as a tool for students at the Interaction Design Institute Ivrea in Ivrea, Italy, aiming to provide a low-cost and easy way for novices and professionals to create devices that interact with their environment using sensors and actuators.
-Common examples of such devices intended for beginner hobbyists include simple robots, thermostats and motion detectors.
+Typical examples of such devices intended for beginner hobbyists include simple robots, thermostats and motion detectors.

 Where did the name come from?